 Before deciding on a particular vendor, take the time to speak with one or two customer references, preferably someone in a business similar to yours.
 The marketing automation vendor should be able to supply you with several references.
 Use this opportunity to ask additional questions, and to find out more about any questions that weren’t answered during the demo.
 Make sure that the person you’ve been referred to is someone who is a primary user of the platform.

 Although not all vendors require an annual contract, many do.
 Once you’ve selected a vendor, be sure to get in writing a list of what technology and support are covered in the contract.
 Ask about what kinds of additional fees might come up.
 Are there charges for custom design, if so, how much?
 What is the hourly charge for engineering services, and is there a minimum?
 What partner organizations are available to install and integrate the platform?
 If we need to train a new hire mid-year, what will that cost?
 Obtaining the answers up front – and having them in writing – will ensure fewer surprises or additional costs down the road.

-Download "B2B Marketing Automation Tools 2013: A Marketer’s Guide" today!
+Download "B2B Marketing Platform Tools 2013: A Buyer’s Guide" today!